-Peterside however assured his audience that the agency is currently on a mission of changing the landscape of the nation's maritime domain by putting a policy framework in place to allow maritime business to thrive.
+Peterside however assured his audience that the agency is currently on a mission of changing the landscape of he Director General, the nation's maritime domain by putting of acquiring more surveillance aircrafts Nigerian Maritime a policy framework in place to allow maritime business to thrive.

 "Maritime provides a veritable opportunity for us to grow our economy.
-We will ensure we play our role by providing necessa ry policies for industry players to reap the benefits of participating in the sector in order to develop our blue economy for Nigeria's benefit", he said.
+We will ensure we play our role by providing necessa ry policies for participating in the sector in order to has a robust human capacity building develop our blue economy for Nigeria's benefit", he said.